 Spike didn't take the trouble to answer - truth be told, he had stopped listening to her.
 He was contemplating his foe.

 The bug should've attacked by now, if it was aggressive.
 It certainly looked aggressive.
 But it hadn't, it was just standing there.
 Which didn't make any sense.

 That was about as far as Spike's strategizing went.
 He was never one for that kind of thing.
 He charged forwards, arms outstretched and avoiding the flailing, spindly limbs, lamenting the fact that he didn't have a weapon as he did so.

 Spike was mildly surprised that the creature didn't even try to move as he bore it over, tipping it onto its back.
 He was even more surprised when, rather than waving it's many legs around helplessly like most insects would, the thing merely tilted its head and chewed at the ground, borrowing through it at a ridiculous pace.

 "So" said Spike, turning back to Dawn as though nothing had happened "What's wrong with your eyes, Bit?"

 Hammond had set both Willows, Sam and Jolinar to finding out what had gone wrong with the Stargate - and Daniel, when one of his sporadic changes made him another Willow.
 The rest of the time, Daniel was researching everything related to Ancients and their technology, to see if anything like this had happened before.
-Meanwhile, the Jacks and the Teal'cs were playing doubles tennis in the gym.
+Meanwhile, the Jacks and the Teal'cs were playing doubles tennis in the gym, one Jack and one Teal'c on each team.
 So far, they'd tied every match.

 Some hours later, after virtually taking apart the Stargate and putting it back together again, they hadn't found a single thing wrong with it.
 As far as they were concerned, the 'gate was working perfectly.
 Similarly, Daniel hadn't been able to find a single thing about the Stargate doing anything other than what it was supposed to do.